+91-11-39595119, +91-9910048755

 Mechanism of weight loss after sleeve gastrectomy:

-Due to this small stomach tube, the amount of food ingested is restricted and a person can take small amount of food at a time thereby the amount of calories consumed is restricted which results in weight loss.
+Due to this small stomach tube, the amount of food ingested is restricted and a person can take small amount of food at a time, thereby, the amount of calories consumed is restricted which results in weight loss.

 Hormonal changes after Sleeve Gastrectomy: